 The University of Exeter Business School is also passionate about working towards achieving a sustainable future for all.
 Undergraduate and postgraduate programmes have sustainable approaches to business embedded throughout.

-Their internationally-accredited MBA programme has been designed to help leaders tackle global challenges which is reflected is its first-place ranking in the 2017 Better World MBA rankings by research company Corporate Knights.
+Their internationally-accredited MBA programme has been designed to help leaders tackle global challenges, which is reflected in its first-place ranking in the 2017 Better World MBA rankings by research company Corporate Knights.

 All Master’s programmes have been developed in consultation with industry partners and professional accreditation bodies — this means the content is relevant, creating sharp, agile and sustainably-focused business leaders.

-To ensure that their Master’s degrees remain accessible to the brightest talents from around the world; the School offers £1 million worth of postgraduate scholarships, which are open for 2020 applicants.
+To ensure that their Master’s degrees remain accessible to the brightest talents from around the world; the School offers one million pounds worth of postgraduate scholarships, which are open for 2020 applicants.